btoll/benjamintoll.com/content/post/getting_started_with_go.md

 ## Installing Go

 First, [Install Go] from the official docs.
+You can also view [all Go versions].

 Next, change into the downloads directory and execute the following commands: